UDP is a simple, datagram-oriented, transport-layer protocol that preserves message boundaries.

 What arrives at a UDP server from a client is a UDP datagram.

-• and the UDP header contains the source and destination UDP port numbers.
+• the UDP header contains the source and destination UDP port numbers.

 • When an application receives a UDP message,